 - Stay focused on your time element and subject matter.
 Not all issues require the same amount of time to settle and any issue that can be resolved offline or does not require the input of the majority of the group should be dismissed as quickly as possible and ticked off the mighty agenda.

-- Keep conference calls short and very sweet.
+- Stick to the point.
+Keep conference calls short and very sweet.
 This way, each participant knows what to expect, more or less, in terms of why they are there and what they are supposed to do.
 There is nothing more boring than a rambling speaker and nothing that will lose a listening audience more quickly, except maybe a sudden office fire.

-- Consider dealing with any matters that are not
+- Get through the agenda first.
+Consider dealing with any matters that are not

 on the agenda last even if they are brought up at the beginning of the conference.
 This prevents sidetracking and losing precious time in covering the more pertinent issues at hand.

-- Don't call bosses and technical experts to attend the conference unless you know in advance that their advice will be needed.
+- Invite only the people that need to be on the conference.
+Don't call bosses and technical experts to attend the conference unless you know in advance that their advice will be needed.
 Regardless of the outcome of the conference, they will definitely owe you one and be eternally grateful.

-- Try not to interrupt when others are speaking and wait for the appropriate moment to jump in.
+- Wait your turn to speak.
+Try not to interrupt when others are speaking and wait for the appropriate moment to jump in.
 One has to listen and concentrate much more acutely over the phone than is necessary in person.

 - Summarize and follow up on meeting proceedings.
 This can either be done by you or by a project manager, if one has been so assigned.
 Take a few minutes at the end of the conference to review any major new projects that were generated in the meeting and email the list of resolutions to all participants.
 Also, take a minute to identify those issues or questions that must be explored further.
 Don't forget to thank everyone for his or her participation and say goodbye.